KahaanGandhi/Oscillators.jl/README.md

 ## Contents
 The repository is a mix of Julia scripts (`.jl`) and Jupyter notebooks (`.ipynb`).
 - **Julia Scripts**: Computation-oriented, harnessing Julia's high performance scientific computing capabilities
-- **Jupyter Notebooks**: Physics-focused, covering the relavent linear algebra and numerical methods for each system
+- **Jupyter Notebooks**: Physics-focused, covering the relavent linear algebra and numerical methods
 ## Installation Instructions
-To use Oscillations.jl, you will need to have Julia installed, as well as a Jupyter environment capable of running Julia notebooks.
+You will need to have Julia installed, as well as a Jupyter environment capable of running Julia notebooks.

 ### Installing Julia